Serotonin syndrome: Signs and symptoms

-Symptom onset is usually rapid, often occurring within minutes of elevated serotonin levels.
-Serotonin syndrome (SS) encompasses a wide range of clinical findings.
-Mild symptoms may consist of increased heart rate, shivering, sweating, dilated pupils, myoclonus (intermittent jerking or twitching), as well as overresponsive reflexes.
-(Many of these symptoms may be side effects of the drug or drug interaction causing excessive levels of serotonin rather than an effect of elevated serotonin itself.)
+Symptom onset is usually relatively rapid, and serotonin syndrome encompasses a wide range of clinical findings.
+Mild symptoms may consist of increased heart rate, shivering, sweating, dilated pupils, and myoclonus (intermittent jerking or twitching), as well as hyperreflexia (overresponsive reflexes).
+Many of these symptoms may be side effects of the drug or drug interaction causing excessive levels of serotonin rather than an effect of elevated serotonin itself.

 Tremor is a common side effect of MDMA's action on dopamine, whereas hyperreflexia is symptomatic of exposure to serotonin agonists.
 Moderate intoxication includes additional abnormalities such as hyperactive bowel sounds, high blood pressure and hyperthermia; a temperature as high as 40 °C. The overactive reflexes and clonus in moderate cases may be greater in the lower limbs than in the upper limbs.
 Mental changes include hypervigilance or insomnia and agitation.
 Severe symptoms include severe increases in heart rate and blood pressure.
 Temperature may rise to above 41.1 °C in life-threatening cases.
 Other abnormalities include metabolic acidosis, rhabdomyolysis, seizures, kidney failure, and disseminated intravascular coagulation; these effects usually arising as a consequence of hyperthermia.

-The symptoms are often described as a clinical triad of abnormalities:
+The symptoms are often present as a clinical triad of abnormalities and can be used to assess the severity of serotonin syndrome: